We're sorry, this tour or activity is not available for selected date.

-Lunch will be at the Karen Blixen Coffee House Restaurant (Tamambo)
+Lunch at the Karen Blixen coffee garden

 Hotel pickups commence approximately 30 - 60 minutes prior to this time, exact pickup time will be advised on reconfirmation.